-We already a mentioned in a previous list how the women of pre-colonial times used to enjoy a lot of privileges; apparently, one of them included the right to abort any pregnancy if she already had the number of children she wanted.
+We already mentioned in a previous list how the women of pre-colonial times used to enjoy a lot of privileges; apparently, one of them included the right to abort any pregnancy if she already had the number of children she wanted.

-To that end, the woman would usually employ the services of a “hilot” or an “albularyo” to induce the abortion.
+To that end, the woman would usually employ the services of a “hilot” or an “albularyo” to induce abortion.
 With the subsequent coming of the Spanish, abortion was later criminalized and has remained so up until the present day and is only allowed among the most life-threatening circumstances.

-Yet, the threat of incarceration has not stopped hundreds of thousands of women every year from seeking the services of the aforementioned in order to terminate their pregnancies which is accomplished through a variety of method, including but not limited to manual massage and ingestion of herbal medicines.
+Yet, the threat of incarceration has not stopped hundreds of thousands of women every year from seeking the services of the aforementioned in order to terminate their pregnancies which is accomplished through a variety of methods, including but not limited to manual massage and ingestion of herbal medicines.

-Arguably, the art of duelling has been around for as long as man knew how to hold a weapon.
-Of course, it was no different in the Philippines during the pre-colonial and Spanish era, especially with the abundance of sharp-edged weapons and exacerbated by the cultural emphasis on vindication of one’s honor.
+Arguably, the art of dueling has been around for as long as man knew how to hold a weapon.
+Of course, it was no different in the Philippines during the pre-colonial and Spanish era, especially with the abundance of sharp-edged weapons and exacerbated by the cultural emphasis on the vindication of one’s honor.

 Even the American attempt to eradicate the practice by making it a criminal offense through the Revised Penal Code did not entirely succeed, as news of Filipino knife-fighters regularly reached American newspapers.
-Nowadays, while duels to the death are uncommon among urban folk, the practice can still be observed mainly among those living in faraway areas where laws cannot be effectively implemented and justice has to be meted out personally.
+Nowadays, while duels to death are uncommon among urban folk, the practice can still be observed mainly among those living in faraway areas where laws cannot be effectively implemented and justice has to be meted out personally.

 A little-known fact: our ancestors, especially those living in the coastal areas, used to hunt whales, dolphins, whale sharks, and other large fish and mammals for subsistence.
 The practice, which was documented as early as the 17th century and became an industry during the different historical eras, was outlawed in 1997after it came under intense international scrutiny.